bigskysoftware/htmx/www/essays/hypermedia-apis-vs-data-apis.md

 <aside>

-*This latter situation is especially dangerous when these data APIs are consumed in a browser, because any data-api expressiveness you give to a front-end developer, you also are giving to a potentially hostile user, who can fire up a console and begin hammering away at your API.
+*This latter situation is especially dangerous when these data APIs are consumed in a browser, because any data-api expressiveness available to a front-end developer is also available to a potentially hostile user, who can fire up a console and begin hammering away at the API.
 Apparently, facebook uses a [whitelist](https://twitter.com/AdamChainz/status/1392162996844212232) to deal with this.*

 *Do you?*